Akemp787/Comprehensive-Business-Performance-Analysis/README.md

 - **Scope of Analysis:** The analysis is based on historical data and may not capture future market dynamics or changes in business strategy.

 ## Conclusion
 This project provides a thorough analysis of sales and financial performance, offering valuable insights to support strategic decision-making.
-The findings highlight key areas for optimization in sales strategy, pricing, discount management, and product performance.
+The findings highlight key areas for optimization in sales strategy, pricing, discount management, and product performance/profitability.
 By implementing the recommendations, the business can improve its profitability and sustain growth in the competitive market.